-So the U.S. Food and Drug Administration (FDA) has just released the findings of its own study of the presence of toxic industrial chemical PFAS (per- and polyfluoroalykyl substances) in food and found that it is, as numerous independent university and research institute studies have reported, leaching into the U.S. food supply:
+The U.S. Food and Drug Administration (FDA) has recently released the findings of its own study of the presence of toxic industrial chemical PFAS (per- and polyfluoroalykyl substances) in food and found that PFAS chemicals, as numerous independent university and research institute studies have reported, are leaching into the U.S. food supply:

 Toxic chemical PFAS in the food and water supply

 The levels in nearly half of the meat and fish the FDA tested were double or more the only currently existing federal advisory level for any kind of the widely used manmade PFAS compounds.

 The level in packaged chocolate cake was higher: more than 250 times the only federal guidelines, which are for some PFAS in drinking water.

 PFOS, an older form of PFAS no longer made in the U.S. but still present in food, water and the environment, turned up at levels ranging from 134 parts per trillion to 865 parts per trillion in tilapia, chicken, turkey, beef, cod, salmon, shrimp, lamb, catfish and hot dogs.
 Prepared chocolate cake tested at 17,640 parts per trillion of a kind of PFAS called PFPeA.

 The FDA presentation also included what appeared to be previously unreported findings of PFAS levels — one spiking over 1,000 parts per trillion — in leafy green vegetables grown within 10 miles (16 kilometers) of an unspecified eastern U.S. PFAS plant and sold at a farmer’s market.